fvp/gr-isdbt-Tx/README.md

 This transmitter is currently operational, and commercial TV sets suppporting ISDB-T standard sucessfully decodes all transmision layers (HD, SD and One-Seg).
 We are using Ettus Research's USRP B100 as an antenna, which is currently discontinued, but any antena from ettus is fully supported.
 For more information about hardware, please see https://www.ettus.com/product/category/USRP-Bus-Series.

-Testing witout antenna is also possible, but you need to use as a reciever the project developed by ARTES group, which you can find here: https://github.com/git-artes/gr-isdbt.
+Testing without antenna is also possible, but you need to use as a reciever the project developed by ARTES group, which you can find here: https://github.com/git-artes/gr-isdbt.

 **Build instructions**

 For a system wide installation:

     git clone https://github.com/jhernandezbaraibar/gr-isdbt-Tx.git
-    cd gr-isdbt-tx
+    cd gr-isdbt-Tx
     mkdir build
     cd build
     cmake ../